F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-routes.rst

 Verify creation of BIG-IP objects
 ---------------------------------

-You can use TMOS or the BIG-IP configuration utility to verify that the |kctlr-long| created the requested BIG-IP objects for your Route.
+You can use TMOS or the BIG-IP configuration utility to verify that the |kctlr| created the requested BIG-IP objects for your Route.

 To verify using the BIG-IP configuration utility:

 #.
 Log in to the configuration utility at the management IP address (for example: :code:`https://10.190.25.225/tmui/login.jsp?`).
 #.
 Select the correct partition from the :guilabel:`Partition` drop-down menu.
 #.
 Go to :menuselection:`Local Traffic --> Virtual Servers` to view all virtual servers, pools, and pool members.
 #.
-Go to :menuselection:`Local Traffic --> Policies` to view any new policies.
+Go to :menuselection:`Local Traffic --> Policies` to view all of the policies configured in the partition.

-See the `TMSH Reference Guide`_ (PDF) for the relevant :command:`tmsh ltm` commands.
+To verify using TMOS, see the `TMSH Reference Guide`_ (PDF) for the relevant :command:`tmsh` commands.